How much of a commitment is required?

 Volunteers are considered an essential element to the work of our hospice team.
 Volunteers report a sense of personal satisfaction as they make significant contributions to both the community and patients receiving hospice care.
 Many volunteers state that being involved in hospice work allows them to better prioritize important aspects of their own lives.

-Volunteers who at least 18 years of age may work directly with patients once they have completed the interview/ training process.
+Volunteers who are at least 18 years of age may work directly with patients once they have completed the interview/ training process.
 They must also submit to a background check and health checks.
+Teens ages 16 and 17 may participate if an adult chaperone accompanies them at all times; both child and guardian must complete our standard pre-service requirements, including an interview, immunizations, etcetera.

 The most valuable skill is the ability to listen and be non-judgmental.